MegaGarynych/FSBrowser/readme.md

 ##WiFi connection
 I've implemented a way to turn ESP8266 into AP mode so I can set WiFi config when prior WiFi is not available.
 It is done by setting IO pin 4 to high status during boot.
 This pin is configurable by a `#define.` __You must ensure it is connected to GND to allow it to connect to a router__.

+AP Mode is also started when `loadConfig()` finds no config file (config.json).
+This is so to help first use without needind to hardcode user and password.

 WiFi connection to router is confirmed via LED on IO pin #0 as soon an IP address is got.
 Same LED is used to confirm AP mode by flashing 3 times.
 LED ping can be configured in `config.h`.

 ##Schematics